luisPolanco25/coding-bootcamp-testimonials-slider/README.md

 ![Design preview for the Fylo landing page with two column layout challenge](./src/design/desktop-preview.jpg)

 This is my solution for this challenge.
 It's done with React JS and CSS vanilla using Flexbox.
-For the slider I created a `context`, which you can see in the context folder, this context provides an state made with `useState hook`.
+For the slider I created a `context`, which you can see in the context folder, this context provides a state made with `useState hook`.

 ## Live preview